Shared Ownership

 Step 1

-•Receive instruction, identification and monies on account from client
+Receive instruction, identification and monies on account from the client

 Step 2

-•Prepare client contract report and send to client for review and signing
+Prepare the client contract report and send to the client for review and signing

 Step 3

-•Prepare a mortgage report and send to client with mortgage deed for signing
+Prepare a mortgage report and send it to the client with the mortgage deed for signing

 Step 4